Nelgit007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the group ownership for the file hello A script that changes file ownership and group for a working directory A script that changes directory ownership of a directory with symbolic link
+A script that changes the group ownership for the file hello A script that changes file ownership and group for a working directory A script that changes directory ownership of a directory with symbolic link A script that changes file ownership only in its owned by guillaume